Mater Private Hospital Redland

 - There should be no discharge from the wounds.

-- You can remove the dressings over your wounds 48 hours after your surgery.
+- You can remove the dressing over your wounds 48 hours after your surgery.

 - You should be mobilising freely, increase your activity as you feel able.